Bibekdhkl/Backend-THA/README.md

 # Devsnest Backend

-The repo contains all the THA's and learnings from the Devsnest Backend Lectures.
+The repo contains all the THA's and learnings from the Devsnest Backend